IntelPython/container-images/README.md

 ## Publishing a new release

 * Change release name in images.py, and add it to tpls/tpl.README.md
+* Update the READMEs for the individual images

+        python images.py --gen all

 * Commit changes
 * Tag with the release name